Foreign policy of the Biden administration: Security concerns and Taiwan

 The Biden administration took a tough stance on China, with Blinken and Director of National Intelligence Avril Haines advocating an assertive U.S. approach.
 The Biden administration rejected China's territorial and maritime claims in the South China Sea that violate international law and pledged to back Southeast Asian nations on territorial disputes.
 The administration also condemned Chinese incursions into Taiwan's air defense zone.
 In February 2021, the administration called upon the Chinese government and the World Health Organization to release data about the origin of COVID-19; China had refused to grant WHO investigators access to the raw data on early cases of the virus.
 The British government backed Biden's call for transparency.

-During his first visit to the Pentagon on February 9, 2021, Biden urged for the United States Department of Defense to "review" its national security policy concerning China.
+In February 2021, Biden urged the United States Department of Defense to "review" its national security policy concerning China.
 Biden held his first telephone call with Chinese leader Xi Jinping on February 10, 2021; during the call, Biden raised issues of "Beijing's coercive and unfair economic practices" as well as the government's "crackdown in Hong Kong, human rights abuses in Xinjiang, and increasingly assertive actions in the region, including toward Taiwan"; the conversation also involved the COVID-19 pandemic and "shared challenges of global health security, climate change and preventing weapons proliferation."

-Taiwan's peace and stability was mentioned in the leader level joint statement after Japanese Prime Minister Suga visited President Biden in April 2021.
+Taiwan's peace and stability were mentioned in the leader-level joint statement after Japanese Prime Minister Suga visited President Biden in April 2021.

-On October 20, 2021, Biden expressed concern about Chinese hypersonic missiles, days after China tested a nuclear-capable hypersonic missile that circled the globe before speeding towards its target.
+In October 2021, Biden expressed concern about Chinese hypersonic missiles, days after China tested a nuclear-capable hypersonic missile that circled the globe before speeding towards its target.

 The next day, Biden said the U.S. would defend Taiwan if China attacked, though the White House said later there was no change in policy towards the island.
 In May 2022, the State Department updated its Taiwan fact sheet to reinstate a line saying “we do not support Taiwan independence.”
-A year later, on September 18, 2022, Biden said that U.S. forces would defend Taiwan if China launched an invasion.
+On September 18, 2022, Biden said that U.S. forces would defend Taiwan if China launched an invasion.
 China condemned the remark, saying it sent the wrong signal to supporters of Taiwanese independence.

-In early February 2023, U.S. officials tracked a China-operated high-altitude balloon over North American airspace, and Biden ordered it shot down off the coast of South Carolina on February 4 by an F-22 Raptor.
-China acknowledged ownership but claimed it was a weather device blown off course, while criticizing the U.S. for using force and violating international law.[13][14]
+In February 2023, U.S. officials tracked a China-operated high-altitude balloon over North American airspace, and Biden ordered it shot down off the coast of South Carolina on February 4 by an F-22 Raptor.
+China acknowledged ownership but claimed it was a weather device blown off course, while criticizing the U.S. for using force and violating international law.
 The incident heightened tensions and led Secretary Blinken to postpone a planned visit to Beijing, though Biden said he did not expect long-term damage to relations.